nirajp82/Ansible/02_02_VariablesType.md

 ```

 **Explanation:**
-The `app_name` variable holds a single value, representing the name of your web application.
-In this playbook task, `{{ app_name }}` is used within a debug message to display the application's name when deploying.
+Scalar variables hold single values like strings.
+In this example, `app_name` represents the name of a web application.
+It's utilized in a playbook task to display the application's name when deploying.

-### Boolean Variable:
+## 2. Boolean Variable

 **Example:**
 ```yaml